Reporting Services report server (native mode)

 Creating data-driven subscriptions that generate recipient lists by retrieving data from a data store.

-Balancing report-processing demands that are placed on the server by scheduling report processing and specifying which ones can be run on demand and which ones are loaded from cache.
+Balancing the server's report-processing demands by scheduling report processing and specifying which ones can be run on demand and which ones are loaded from cache.

 Permission to perform management tasks are provided through two predefined roles: System Administrator and Content Manager.
-Effective management of report server content requires that you are assigned to both roles.
-For more information about these predefined roles, see Roles and Permissions (Reporting Services).
+Effective management of report server content requires that you're assigned to both roles.
+For more information about these predefined roles, see Roles and permissions (Reporting Services).

 Tools for managing report server content include Management Studio or the web portal.
 Management Studio allows you to set defaults and enable features.
-The web portal is used to grant user access to report server items and operations, view and use reports and other content types, and view and use all shared items and report distribution features.
+The web portal is used to grant user access to report server items and operations.
+You can also use the web portal to view and use reports and other content types, and view and use all shared items and report distribution features.

 Securing and managing a resource

-A resource is a managed item that is stored on a report server, but is not processed by a report server.
+A resource is a managed item that is stored on a report server, but that the report server doesn't process.
 Typically, a resource provides external content to report users.
 Examples include an image in a .jpg file or an HTML file that describes the business rules used in a report.
 The JPG or HTML file is stored on the report server, but the report server passes the file directly to the browser rather than processing it first.

 To add a resource to a report server, you upload or publish a file:

-All resources originate as files on a file system, which are subsequently uploaded to a report server.
+All resources originate as files on a file system, which are then uploaded to a report server.
 There are no restrictions on the kinds of files you can upload, file sizes up to 1 GB.
 However, when published to a report server as a resource, file types that have equivalent MIME types are more optimal than others.
-For example, resources that are based on HTML and JPG files will open in a browser window when the user clicks the resource, rendering the HTML as a Web page and the JPG as an image that the user can see.
-In contrast, resources that do not have equivalent MIME types, such as desktop application files, for example, may not be rendered in the browser window.
+For example, resources that are based on HTML and JPG files open in a browser window when the user selects the resource.
+This action renders the HTML as a web page and the JPG as an image that the user can see.
+In contrast, resources that don't have equivalent MIME types, such as desktop application files, for example, might not be rendered in the browser window.

-Whether a resource can be viewed by report users depends on the viewing capabilities of the browser.
-Because resources are not processed by the report server, the browser must provide the viewing capability to render a specific MIME type.
-If the browser cannot render the content, users who view the resource see only the general properties of the resource.
+Whether report users can view a resource depends on the viewing capabilities of the browser.
+Because the report server isn't processing resources, the browser must provide the viewing capability to render a specific MIME type.
+If the browser can't render the content, users who view the resource see only the general properties of the resource.